Concerned about lead contamination in indoor firing/gun ranges?

 Sanitation is another situation that can result in lead contamination away from the firing line itself.
 Clothing used by the shooters is kept in clothing lockers with street clothes and personal items.
 In many cases, shooters don’t wash their hands before handling other items such as exercise equipment and even food.

 Clean-up of lead contamination can be time-consuming and expensive especially when it affects the other parts of the building.
+Achieving complete decontamination is a costly process and often does not result in a completely lead-free building.

 What is a Safe Level?